luiz-diniz/PasswordGenerator/README.md

 ## Roadmap
  * Generate the password using an API and a command line
  * Create a MSI Installer for the WindowsForms version

+## Extra Info
+This project is part of the 2022 #CSharpChallenge created by @TimCorey, that encourage people to code small their own projects.